17twenty/color/README.md

 ```

 ### Printer
-A `Printer` wraps around a `io.Writer`, but unlike `color.Fprintf`, it gives you full control over whether color output is enabled, avoiding the redundant terminal checks done by `color.Fprintf`.
+A `Printer` wraps around an `io.Writer`, but unlike `color.Fprintf`, it gives you full control over whether color output is enabled.

 ```go
 // "hi" with red foreground.